With decades of experience in ecommerce and marketing technology, Peter Messana and Jim Koepke know what it takes to scale successful commerce brands.

 The last word: Future-proofing ecommerce

-Jim: Sean, any last words for ecommerce owners who want to future-proof their business?
+Jim: Peter, any last words for ecommerce owners who want to future-proof their business?

 The future of commerce software is about creating a cohesive, seamless ecosystem that helps businesses truly understand and better serve their customers across all touchpoints.
 Businesses that embrace this approach will thrive, no matter how the ecommerce landscape evolves.